ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 {: shortdesc}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to complete logging in.
+If you're using a federated ID, be sure to append the `--sso` flag to the end of the command.

   ```
   ibmcloud login -a cloud.ibm.com -r <region>